DesTuu/OnMsgDiscordBOT/README.md

 I really liked my first steps with discord.py bot!
-I didnt use commands from discord.ext here.
+I didn't use commands from discord.ext here.

 ### My whole code is in: